Trump administration moves to roll back greenhouse gas rules on methane - LI News Radio

 “The agency is proposing that the addition of these sources to the 2016 rule was not appropriate, noting that the agency did not make a separate finding to determine that the emissions from the transmission and storage segment of the industry causes or significantly contributes to air pollution that may endanger public health or welfare,” the agency said in a statement.

-More than 30 percent of methane released in the U.S. in 2017 was from oil and natural gas operations, according to EPA.
+More than 30% of methane released in the U.S. in 2017 was from oil and natural gas operations, according to the EPA.

 Major oil and natural gas companies like Shell, BP and Exxon have said they support federal limits on methane emissions and are already taking steps to reduce emissions and prevent leaks.